-I resuscitated some of my old writings, those which had somehow remained with me through travelling and moving and storage.
+I resuscitated some of my old writings, those which had remained with me through travelling and moving and storage.
 I started re-writing stories I had made fragmentary notes on, as well as whole novels, some from the “bottom drawer” and others lodged in old Word files.
 This was more like it!

 I have had to learn all kinds of things nobody once needed to know to be a writer.
 One of the hardest has been learning to manage the world of websites, domains, social media and independent publishing.
 Authorship and readership is not what it was, and entering the writing world I have been inhabiting as a kind of ghostly presence for so long is a real challenge.
 But I’ve made a start:

 LINK TO MY AMAZON AUTHOR’S PAGE: here

 Writing needs time, but it also needs place.
 I have been fortunate in having beautiful places to write in.
 The banner photo above is the view from my house on the Hawkesbury River.
 The full moon hangs in the sky as the first light of dawn touches the mountains.
-That is how I see this writing zone: where the fullness of a long life is freshened by the dawning of each new day.
+The fullness of a long life is freshened by the dawning of each new day.